taha2099/stop_watch/README.md

 # stop_watch
-a stopwatch project using atmega16 micro controller
+a stopwatch project using atmega16 microcontroller

+###notes